 To function effectively, DAM should be a foundation in your digital strategy and it should be integrated with other aspects of your existing technology.
 These mechanisms of engineering and evaluating are crucial for content success to obtain operational and intellectual control of your digital assets.
 Most companies rely on DAM software coupled with a small team with the capabilities to assess and manage those assets.
 Make no mistake, the DAM software market can be dizzying with many options on the market, so it’s good to do thorough research to match DAM software services with your needs.
 Capterra ranks the best of the bunch.

-The image content universe contains 122 million users uploading content on Flickr, 500 million active users on Instagram, and more than 1.79 billion users on Facebook. – Social Pilot
+2.6 billion monthly active users on YouTube, 1.22 billion monthly active users on Instagram, and more than 2.96 billion monthly active users on Facebook. – Social Pilot

 DAM as a technology strategy is up there with project management and communication–it’s critical from an operational sense.
 With digital files more and more the norm in content management, having a DAM system in place is no longer an opt-out option for most companies.

 A commitment to improving your digital asset management is crucial for many reasons, including lowering costs and increasing productivity.
-A McKinsey report shares that workers spend an average of 19% of their workweek searching for and gathering information, so there’s plenty of room for improvement.
+A survey conducted by BusinessWire showed that 26% of workers aged 35-44 spent five hours a day looking for information, so there’s plenty of room for improvement.

 …digital asset management is different than content or web content management and requires a different support structure (and training).
 It is an important cost—to establish and maintain this organizational infrastructure that is largely specific to the DAM. – Digital Asset Management News